mikegcoleman/hybrid-workshop/README.md

 1. From the Nodes screen, click the blue `Add node` button in the middle of the screen on the right hand side.

+> **Note**: You may notice that there is a UI component to select `Linux` or `Windows`.
+The lab VMs already have the Windows components pre installed, so you do NOT need to select `Windows`.
+Just leave the selecton on `Linux` and move on to step 2

 2. Copy the text from the dark box shown on the `Add Node` screen.

 	> **Note** There is an icon in the upper right corner of the box that you can click to copy the text to your clipboard